Can You Get Bad Reviews Removed from TripAdvisor?

 This is one of the most common questions we receive from hoteliers.
 Sometimes, a GM or owner will disagree with the content of a review.
 After all, there are two sides to every story.
 So, can you get a bad hotel review removed from TripAdvisor?

 The short answer: only sometimes.
 TripAdvisor will remove a bad review only if it violates their guidelines.
 In their terms, if you think a review is “fraudulent or otherwise improper,” you can report it for review.
-Here’s how you can know if a review is fraudulent and what you can do.
+Rather than replying immediately, you might be able to have it removed.
+If the bad review doesn’t meet the guidelines below, you should follow best practices for responding to negative reviews.
+Here’s how you can know if a review is fraudulent and what you can do to have it removed.

 TripAdvisor will remove reviews that include: